Disease at a Glance

 About Fabry disease

-• Symptoms:May start to appear as a Child.
+• Symptoms:May start to appear from Childhood to Adulthood.

 • Organizations:Patient organizations are available to help find a specialist, or advocacy and support for this specific disease.

-• Newborn Screening:This condition may be detected through routine newborn screening.
+• Newborn Screening:This disease may be detected through newborn screening tests performed soon afterbirth.

 When Do Symptoms of Fabry disease Begin?

-Symptoms of this disease may start to appear as a Child.
+Symptoms of this disease may start to appear from Childhood to Adulthood.

 Prenatal